MeinAccount/com.maasdt.wcf.menu/codeExamples.md

 }
 ```

-Or, if your object should support/have multiple objects:
+Or, if your object should support/have multiple menus:

 ```php
 namespace wcf\data\foo;